geospatialem/conferences/2015/GirlDevelopIt-Git.md

 ### Create a Branch
 `git checkout -b <branch-name-here>`
 `git status` will tell you the branch that you are in.

+### Create a Branch from a Specified Branch (not master)
+`git checkout -b <new-branch-name-here> <already-created-branch>`

+Once you are ready to commit, do your normal commit messages, then run the following to push to the same named branch:
+`git push origin <new-branch-name-here>`

 ### Switch Branches
 `git branch`: See all branches in the repo.